vanhaotruong/cassandra_apache_storm/README.md

 # cd to working folder:
 - In terminal: cd "path/to/this_folder"
+- Go to "./src/spouts.py", modify the "csv_file_path" in "Wind_Spout" and "Weather_Spout".
+These 2 spouts are reading line by line from the *.csv file

 # Run cassandra:
 - In terminal: "sudo docker compose up -d "